nbareil/justanothergeek.chdir.org/content/post/linux-security-one-year-later.md

 In 2009, Tavis Ormandy and [Julien Tinnes](http://www.cr0.org/) made a lot of noise with their *NULL pointer dereference* vulnerabilities.\
-Pro-active measures were developed to mitigate this kind of bug but the play of the cat and mouse never stopped to to bypass theses protections.
+Pro-active measures were developed to mitigate this kind of bug but the play of the cat and mouse never stopped to to bypass these protections.

 Bypassing of `mmap_min_addr`
 ----------------------------